Eli Lilly: Eli Lilly and Company founder

-On May 10, 1876, Lilly opened his own laboratory in a rented two-story building (now demolished) at 15 West Pearl Street and began to manufacture drugs.
+On May 10, 1876, Lilly opened his own laboratory in a rented two-story building at 15 West Pearl Street that has since been demolished, and began to manufacture drugs.
 The sign for the business said "Eli Lilly, Chemist".
-Lilly's manufacturing venture began with $1,400 ($ in 2020 chained dollars) in working capital and three employees: Albert Hall (chief compounder), Caroline Kruger (bottler and product finisher), and Lilly's fourteen-year-old son, Josiah, who had quit school to work with his father as an apprentice.
+Lilly's manufacturing venture began with $1,400 ($ in 2020 chained dollars) in working capital and three employees: Albert Hall (chief compounder), Caroline Kruger (bottler and product finisher), and Lilly's fourteen-year-old son, Josiah, who had quit school to work as his father's apprentice.

-Lilly's first innovation was gelatin-coated pills and capsules.
+Lilly's first innovation was gelatine-coated pills and capsules.
 Other early innovations included fruit flavorings and sugarcoated pills, which made medicines easier to swallow.
-Following his experience with the low-quality medicines used in the Civil War, Lilly committed himself to producing only high-quality prescription drugs, in contrast to the common and often ineffective patent medicines of the day.
+Following his experience with low-quality medicines used in the Civil War, Lilly committed himself to producing only high-quality prescription drugs, in contrast to the common and often ineffective patent medicines of the day.
 One of the first medicines he began to produce was quinine, a drug used to treat malaria, that resulted in a "ten fold" increase in sales.
 Lilly products gained a reputation for quality and became popular in the city.
 At the end of 1876, his first year of business, sales reached $4,470 ($ in 2020 chained dollars), and by 1879 they had grown to $48,000 ($ in 2020 chained dollars).

-As sales expanded rapidly he began to acquire customers outside of Indiana.
+As sales expanded rapidly, he began to acquire customers outside of Indiana.
 Lilly hired his brother, James, as his first full-time salesman in 1878.
 James, and the subsequent sales team that developed, marketed the company's drugs nationally.
 Other family members were also employed by the growing company; Lilly's cousin Evan Lilly was hired as a bookkeeper and his grandsons, Eli and Josiah (Joe), were hired to run errands and perform other odd jobs.
 In 1881 Lilly formally incorporated the firm as Eli Lilly and Company, elected a board of directors, and issued stock to family members and close associates.
-By the late 1880s Colonel Lilly had become one of the Indianapolis area's leading businessmen, with a company of more than one hundred employees and $200,000 ($ in 2020 chained dollars) in annual sales.
+By the late 1880s, Lilly had become one of the Indianapolis area's leading businessmen, with a company of more than one hundred employees and $200,000 ($ in 2020 chained dollars) in annual sales.